The Birthday Paradox

 Bayes calculations

 - (2): \(P(\bar{A}_2|\bar{A}_3G_3)=1/2\), by knowing that the third person shares the birthday, we have a 50% chance that will mach either of the remaining persons.
+This is so under the assumption that no more information is provided, so one must be indifferent (and its generalization, the principle of maximum entropy)!

 - (1)+(2): \(P(\bar{A}_2\bar{A}_3|G_3)=P(\bar{A}_2|\bar{A}_3G_3)·P(\bar{A}_3|G_3)\) so we get \(P(\bar{A}_3|G_3)=2/365\) or \(P({A}_3|G_3)=363/365\)